-However, EU countries may introduce different additional requirements for the exercise of working related activities of posted non- EU citizens.
+However, EU countries may introduce different additional requirements for the exercise of work-related activities of posted non-EU citizens.
 Before posting your employees to Italy, check whether they have an appropriate work permit.

-It allows foreign nationals with regular CEE permit to enter Italy for a short stay if they intend to travel for business purposes.
+It allows foreign nationals with regular EEC permit to enter Italy for a short stay if they intend to travel for business purposes.

 In the case of assignments of more than 90 days, additional obligations will have to be observed.
-It is therefore recommended that you first check what type of residence permit the worker holds in the EU country where he or she resides.
+It is therefore recommended that you first check what type of residence permit your workers hold in the EU country where they reside.

 When the employer is established in a non-EU country, bilateral agreements may apply.

 The purpose of this regulation is to coordinate social security systems in the EU in order to enable the effective exercise of the right to free movement of persons provided for in the EC Treaty.

 Community law imposes certain rules to ensure that the application of the different national systems does not adversely affect those exercising their right of free movement.